Rules of the Game

 Yet this course is not just about you.
-In fact, it is not even primarily about you.
-Nor is it primarily about me.
+In fact, it is not even primarily about you or me.
 It is about the reign of God.

 Why am I here?
-It sure isn't the money.
-Nor is it the enticements of grading stacks of papers, constructing test questions, serving on committees, or researching possible cases of plagiarism.
-It isn't even the thrill of hearing myself talk.
-I'm here for transformation: Not just my own transformation, and not just yours and not just any transformation, but the specific transformation of all God's creation in the Kingdom of his Son and Heir.
+For transformation.
+Not just my own transformation, and not just yours and not just any transformation, but the specific transformation of all God's creation in the Kingdom of his Son and Heir.

 "Do not be conformed to this age," Paul tells a church he has not yet met, "but be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect" (Rom.
 12:2).
-What keeps me up at night and gets me out of bed in the morning is the sheer joy of the chance to facilitate that transformation.
+What keeps me going is the sheer joy of the chance to facilitate that transformation.
 You are offered this gift every day of your life, and right now you are highly favored to be given it in the form of a Christian college education.
 But transformation must be received as well as given.
-Beyond the considerable financial sacrifice and the army of faculty, staff, and fellow students, it demands hard work, patience, diligence, courage to face seemingly insurmountable challenges, personal and collective discipline, cautious submission to the authority of mentors, confidence to step into physical and theological adulthood, trust in the truth, openness to its variety, wariness about its rivals and deceivers....
-Transformation demands all you have, and offers all you might become.
+It demands hard work, patience, diligence, courage to face seemingly insurmountable challenges, personal and collective discipline, cautious submission to the authority of mentors, confidence to step into physical and theological adulthood, trust in the truth, openness to its variety, wariness about its rivals and deceivers.... all you have, in exchange for all you might become.

 "Having gifts that differ according to the grace given to us, let us use them ... in proportion" (Rom.
 12:6).
 I am not asking for more than God has given you; but God will not settle for less.
-I set high expectations on myself and on you, because our Lord has set even higher expectations on us all.
-If this is what we are called to do, then we are required to do it with all God gives us, and God has given us much.
-Moreover, the Kingdoms economy offers us the extraordinary satisfaction of unworthy servants who have still done their work well and faithfully.
+The Kingdoms economy offers us the extraordinary satisfaction of unworthy servants who have still done their work well and faithfully.